spyderbat/api_examples/go/docs/SourceDataApi.md

 ## SrcSendData

-> SrcSendData(ctx, dataType, orgUID, sourceUID).Execute()
+> SrcSendData(ctx, dataType, orgUID, sourceUID).Encoding(encoding).File(file).Execute()

 Send data to a source, this is expected to be gzip compressed nd-json.
-The 'Content-Encoding' header should be specified with a value of 'gzip'
+The 'Content-Encoding' header should be specified with a value of 'gzip'.
+Alternatively, a multi-part form upload may be used with gzipped data up to a maximum size of 1MB.